 - e.g. UK government fuel subsidies for buses & bus grants for rural routes - But! not always reach those who need it most - major beneficiaries often richer people who travel most

 Direct targeting

-- travel passes and travel token schemes e.g. elderly in UK - may be subject to abuse token sold on to others in rural locations this may be difficult to enforce
+- travel passes and travel token schemes e.g. elderly in UK - may be subject to abuse token sold on to others

 Remoter locations - services on social grounds